Yugaren/LFDGV/CertiBase/CertiBase/README.md

 **1 - Download the folder containing all files within this repository:**

--CertiBase.py-
+- CertiBase.py
-*.editorconfig
+- .editorconfig
--Banco de Dados.xlsx
+- Banco de Dados.xlsx
--README.md
+- README.md
--requirements.txt
+- requirements.txt

 **2 - Check if Python is installed on your system:**